smit-85016/smit-85016/README.md

 <h1 align="center">Hi 👋, I'm Smit Shah</h1>
 <h3 align="center">an aspiring software engineer hailing from India.
 With a solid year background in web design and development, I've honed my skills in crafting websites and web applications that are not only functional but also visually captivating.

 I having collaborated with some of the most famous brands to create user-friendly and attractive digital experiences.
-My mission is to infuse each project with a unique personal touch, ensuring it stands out and is easy to navigate.
+My mission is to infuse each project with a unique personal touch, ensuring it stands out and is easy to navigate.</h3>

 <p align="left"> <a href="https://twitter.com/smit_33" target="blank"><img src="https://img.shields.io/twitter/follow/smit_33?logo=twitter&style=for-the-badge" alt="smit_33" /></a> </p>